|

 Focus and fine tune before reassembly

-If you haven't removed the battery eject spring and arm, now is a good time.
+NOTE: If you haven't removed the battery eject spring and arm, now is a good time.
 Once eject has been removed, insert a battery and SD card, power up and install lens.

-Focusing this cam is a bit more difficult than those with HDMI output than can be focused on a large screen.
+Focusing this cam is a bit more difficult than those with HDMI output that can be focused on a large screen.
 We used an Air Force test target with the Drift's display as a starting point, then shot test video using index marks to fine-tune camera focus.

 The M12 mount specified above has a pilot hole for a short set screw to secure lens; there was also room for a lock ring, so we used both.
 Lock ring is tight to lens with index mark, a piece of white tape wrapped around mount has a series of clockwise and counterclockwise marks in tiny increments.
 Starting with best focus from cam's display at center mark, aim at a good target - we used a building across the street with a chain link fence in front - and start recording while saying, "clockwise one, clockwise two," giving each mark a few seconds to record.
 Then review video on a big monitor.
 Repeat as necessary to achieve a sharp image.
 Once satisfied with focus, secure lens with set screw, lock ring, a dab of paint or glue.
 Remove battery, replace eject mechanism and reassemble camera.